knennigtri/Import-Evernote-into-AEM/README.md

 * Note updates from Evernote
 * Multiple Evernote Accounts to connect
 * basic image import from Evernote
-* Metadata template to show/edit all metadata from Evernote in Assets console
 * Ability to preview the imported Evernote note in /assets.html
  * Same preview image available in the assetfinder as a thumbnail